SolidLabResearch/Challenges/how-to-manage-issues.md

 ### Requirements before requesting completion approval of challenge
 Verify the following requirements before requesting the completion approval of your challenge:

+- The code/library/demo of the challenge must meet all acceptance criteria.
-- The code/library/demo of the challenge must work with the Community Solid Server (CSS).
+- The code/library/demo must work with the Community Solid Server (CSS).
   CSS follows the Solid protocol so whatever the challenge produces as output must work with CSS.
+- You must provide copy-paste instructions to showcase the output of the challenge.
+  You find an example [here](https://github.com/maartyman/solidBenchAggregatorDemo).
 - If the output of a challenge is a graphical user interface, such as a Web app or desktop app, then you have to provide a screencast of a flow demonstrating the acceptance criteria.